 Wash Your Hair With a Sulfate-Free Shampoo

-News flash: Most shampoos contain sudsy detergents that over-cleanse your scalp called sulfates.
-For the first few uses of a sulfate shampoo, your hair might feel squeaky-clean, but over time your body could overproduce oil to make up for the dryness.
+Newsflash: Most shampoos contain sudsy detergents called sulfates that can over-cleanse and dry out your scalp.
+For the first few uses of a sulfate shampoo, your hair might feel squeaky-clean, but over time, your scalp could overproduce oil to make up for the dryness.
 So to keep the greasiness to a minimum, opt for gentle, sulfate-free shampoo formulas to cleanse your strands without stripping your scalp or hair of the oils necessary for strong, healthy hair.
-This Moroccanoil Clarifying Shampoo ($26) nourishes and restores the hair with ingredients like argan and avocado oils and keratin while it removes buildup on the hair strands without the use of sulfates.

 Use Dry Shampoo Between Washes

-If you're someone who couldn't fathom going a single day without washing your hair because your strands accumulate way too much oil, fight the urge and skip your daily hair wash.
+If you're someone who can't fathom going a single day without washing your hair because your strands accumulate way too much oil, fight the urge and skip your daily hair wash.
 It might sound counterintuitive, but the less you wash your hair, the better off it'll be.
-If you need to stretch your wash, spritz some Batiste Dry Shampoo ($7) onto your roots to keep hair looking clean (even if it isn't).
-If your usual technique involves an aimless spray of dry shampoo, try this technique instead: part your hair in small sections from ear to ear and spray the product at the roots to ensure your entire head is covered.
-If your roots get extra greasy, however, Allison Friedman, senior stylist at Warren-Tricomi Salon, says the trick is to apply dry shampoo immediately after you've washed your hair: “I apply some dry shampoo directly to my roots after a fresh blowout so that as the hours go on and your scalp starts to produce oil, the dry shampoo will start working immediately to combat that oil, and you can reapply as much as needed throughout the next days to keep the oil at bay and your blowout as fresh as possible.”
+If you need to stretch your wash, spritz some Batiste Dry Shampoo onto your roots to keep hair looking clean (even if it isn't).
+If your usual technique involves an aimless spray of dry shampoo, try this technique instead: Part your hair in small sections from ear to ear, and spray the product at the roots to ensure your entire head is covered.

 Wear Your Hair Up

-Depending on your hair type, your roots might start looking a bit dirty around day three, but that's okay.
-The beauty is that you can really capitalize on the grease for don't-care 'dos.
-These styles are chic but purposefully messy, meaning a little grease and texture from the dry shampoo will only make it better.
-We love a low, loose chignon that you can either tie up with a hair tie or clip in place with a Riviera Mini Claw Clip ($8).
-Or, work with the grease instead of against it, and try out a slicked back wet look on the last day before a wash.
-To do so, combine equal parts gel and cream to create a styling balm that allows for soft, touchable hold, and use your fingers to rake the product through the length of your hair.
-No one will know it wasn't clean to begin with.
+Depending on your hair type, your roots might start looking a bit dirty around day three, but that's OK.
+The beauty is that you can capitalize on the grease for don't-care 'dos.
+These styles are chic but purposefully messy, meaning a little grease and texture from the dry shampoo will only make them better.
+We love a low, loose chignon that you can either tie up with a hair tie or clip in place with a Kitsch mini claw clip ($8).

-Finger-to-hair contact conjures up oils so pulling your hair back is especially important because it cancels the possibility of being able to run your fingers through it.
+Finger-to-hair contact conjures up oils, so pulling your hair back is especially important because it eliminates the possibility of being able to run your fingers through it.

 Rinse With Apple Cider Vinegar

-On day four or so, we'll let you cheat a bit and do an apple cider vinegar (ACV) rinse in warm (not hot) water—hot water is too drying, which can stimulate oil production.
-Raw, organic apple cider vinegar, like Bragg Apple Cider Vinegar ($9), is acidic enough that it helps restore the pH balance of your hair and rid the scalp of buildup, yet is mild enough that it doesn't strip your strands of essential nutrients.
+On day four or so, we'll let you cheat a bit and do an apple cider vinegar rinse in warm (not hot) water—hot water may be too drying.
+Many people believe that raw, organic apple cider vinegar, like Bragg Apple Cider Vinegar, is acidic enough to restore the pH balance of your hair and rid the scalp of buildup, yet mild enough that it doesn't strip your strands of essential nutrients.
 And, according to Thompson, it's also gentle enough to use on color-treated hair.
-While in the shower, pour a bit of apple cider vinegar into your hair, work it through your roots, and rinse it out.
+While in the shower, pour a bit of an apple cider vinegar mixture into your hair, work it through your roots, and rinse it out.
 Not only will it remove the oily buildup, but it will also leave your hair unbelievably soft and shiny.
 Win-win.
 For the ACV mixture, you'll want to mix about two to three tablespoons of apple cider vinegar into a bottle of water to help balance the acidity.

 Take a Supplement